KIT-CMS/TauFakeFactors/docs/corrections.md

 1. non closure correction depending on a specific variable
 2. DR to SR interpolation correction depending on a specific variable

 All information for the FF correction calculation step is defined in a configuration file in the `configs/ANALYSIS/ERA/` folder using the `common_settings.yaml` and a more specific config file.
+The `common_settings.yaml` has to be named like that and is used for all steps of the fake factor estimation (`preselection`, `FF calculation`, `FF corrections`).
 Additional information is loaded from the used config in the previous FF calculation step (this is done automatically). <br>
 The FF correction config has the following parameters:

 The expected input folder structure is workdir/WORKDIR_NAME/ERA/fake_factors/CHANNEL/*